jsantiago611/firefox-styled/src/pages/index.md

     background_image_repeat: no-repeat
     type: form_section
   - title: Questions?
 Give us a shout!
+    content: >-
-    content: 'We’ll help you decide whether one of our agency templates is right for your agency, answer technical questions, help you choose the best template for your agency and more.'
+      We’ll help you decide whether one of our agency templates is right for your agency, answer technical questions, help you choose the best template for your agency and more.
     actions:
       - label: Let's talk
         url: lorem-ipsum